Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Choice of matching window

 For NR waveforms with different and small but nonzero eccentricities, the best location of the matching window could be slightly different.
 We can refer to Eq.~\eqref{eq:failure} and Eq.~\eqref{eq:EpsilonE}.
 Error due to non-zero eccentricity and error from breakdown of PN are comparable when

-In Fig.~\ref{fig:Window}, the blue curve before $-8000\,M$ corresponds to the LHS, the blue curve after $-3000\,M$ corresponds to the RHS, and the region between $-8000\,M$ and $-3000\,M$ is where the two effects are comparable.
+In Fig.~\ref{fig:Window}, the matching window error (blue curve) before $-8000\,M$ corresponds to the left-hand side, the matching window error after $-3000\,M$ corresponds to the RHS, and the region between $-8000\,M$ and $-3000\,M$ is where the two effects are comparable.
 For cases with different but small eccentricities, we expect the error curve after $-3000\,M$ to be similar to that in Fig.~\ref{fig:Window}, and the curve before $-8000\,M$ to be parallel to the blue curve in Fig.~\ref{fig:Window}, but with a vertical shift.
 Since the curve after $-3000\,M$ is steep and the curve before $-8000\,M$ is gradual, the point where the left and right part of the curve meet with each other (which is the best location for the matching window) is not very sensitive to the eccentricity of the system.

 At the current state-of-the-art NR accuracy, and for $\mathcal{E}$ between PN and NR in the test window of $\sim 10^{-4}$, the minimal choice for a matching window for spin-aligned systems would be at least $5$ orbits long and ending $3000\,M$ before merger.
 This minimal choice will become longer and earlier if higher-accuracy hybrids are desired, and if the accuracy of the waveforms improves.
-Matching windows longer than 20 orbits or ending earlier than $8000\,M$ are not beneficial given the current state of the art, but would be beneficial if the residual eccentricity of NR waveforms were decreased or if eccentric PN waveforms were used for hybridization.
+Matching windows longer than 20 orbits or ending earlier than $8000\,M$ are not beneficial given the current state of the art, but would be beneficial if the residual eccentricity of NR waveforms were decreased or if eccentric PN waveforms were used for hybridization and the potential degeneracy between eccentricity and supertranslations are properly handled.